harness/terraform-provider-harness/docs/resources/cloudprovider_kubernetes.md

 page_title: "harness_cloudprovider_kubernetes Resource - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Resource for creating a Kubernetes cloud provider
+  Resource for creating a Kubernetes cloud provider.
+This object uses the config-as-code API's.
+When updating the name or path of this resource you should typically also set the create_before_destroy = true lifecycle setting.
 ---

 # harness_cloudprovider_kubernetes (Resource)

-Resource for creating a Kubernetes cloud provider
+Resource for creating a Kubernetes cloud provider.
+This object uses the config-as-code API's.
+When updating the `name` or `path` of this resource you should typically also set the `create_before_destroy = true` lifecycle setting.

 ## Example Usage